rtrusso/boardgame_host/README.md

 --------------------

 - Make this more efficient, without sockets and http in the middle
-- Experiments with many test runs
+- Persist stats from test runs for later analysis
-- Aggregate data for win-loss, performance, etc.